Self-supervised representation learning from 12-lead ECG data: Materials and methods

 Contrastive methods in computer vision have witnessed tremendous advances in the past few months \cite{he2020momentum,chen2020simple,chen2020improved,grill2020bootstrap,caron2021unsupervised}, which significantly improved the linear evaluation performance on ImageNet and demonstrated the usefulness of the learned features for other computer vision tasks.
 These methods can be adapted straightforwardly to learning representations from a large number of relatively short time series segments if one interprets the time series record as a one-dimensional multichannel image and adapts transformations appropriate for time series.
+The predominantly used approaches rely on instance discrimination as pretraining task and will be discussed in \Cref{sec:instance} in detail.
 A second domain, where self-supervised methods for non-discrete data have been implemented successfully is the domain of representation learning speech, where predictive coding methods \cite{oord2018representation,chung2019unsupervised} have been applied to conventional acoustic features \cite{chung2019unsupervised,blandon2020analysis,vanstaden2020comparison} but also to raw waveform data \cite{oord2018representation,schneider2019wav2vec,baevski2020wav2vec}.
+The best-performing methods in this field rely on latent forecasting tasks and are discussed in \Cref{sec:cpc}.